0xli/imchain/README.md

-# imchain
+# The blockchain to power Instant Messaging Application
-a ethereum based side chain for messaging app
+An ethereum based side chain for messaging app

 Run a private ethereum chain for developent, you are welcome to use it for your development or join us by running any kind of nodes:
 1. bootnode